qiskit-community/northwestern-hackathon/README.md

 Open an issue using the [`new project template`](https://github.com/qiskit-community/northwestern-hackathon/issues/new?assignees=&labels=members+wanted&template=new-project-template.md&title=Project+name) template.

-Talk with your team and the Coaches to come up with a good project idea that used both Qiskit and at least one of the provided data sets.
+Talk with your team and the Coaches to come up with a good project idea that uses both Qiskit and at least one of the provided data sets.

 ## The project is ready.
 Let's hack!